Email Security: 10 best practices

 9) Better be safe than sorry: never hesitate to double-check using a different media

 As the old saying goes, better be safe than sorry!
 In other words, you should better pay extra attention.

-Your coworker sent you an email with an attached file you’ve never heard of?
-Your cousin sent you an email with a strangely named link, which he never does?
+Did your coworker send you an email with an attached file you’ve never heard of?
+Did your cousin send you an email with a strangely named link, which he never does?
 Double-check the identity of the sender.
 A quick phone call might actually save you a lot of trouble.

 If even with our advice you still doubt the legitimacy of an email, directly asking the potential sender is a safe option.
 Make sure you use a different media that does not lead to any ambiguity.
 Make a phone call, go to your co-worker’s office, … Better safe than sorry!